Atoms are most stable in the ground state.

 All transition metals, with the exception

-of copper contain one electron in their outermost shell and can
+of copper, contain one electron in their outermost shell and

-be considered free radicals.
-Copper has a full outer shell, but
+can be considered free radicals.
+Copper has a full outer shell,

-loses and gains electrons very easily making itself a free radical
+but loses and gains electrons very easily making itself a free

-(9).
-In addition iron has the ability to gain and lose electrons
+radical (9).
+In addition, iron has the ability to gain and lose

-and copper two common catalysts of oxidation reactions.
-Iron
+makes iron and copper two common catalysts of oxidation reactions.

-is major component of red blood cells (RBC).
-A possible hypothesis
+Iron is major component of red blood cells (RBC).
+A possible

 OF FREE RADICALS